Canada - Country Commercial Guide

 Source: Statistics Canada reports, Bank of Canada annual average

-The market drivers are primarily real-time domestic operational needs, including economic growth and the growing demand for electric vehicles, in addition to provincial policies to cover the forecasted demand and the transition to renewable energy sources.
-Provinces regulate energy pricing and have full authority over local electrical system regulations, policies, and enforcement.
-All jurisdictions aim to reduce existing coal-based generation and replace it with gas and renewable energy.
+The market drivers are primarily real-time domestic operational needs, including economic growth and the growing demand for electric vehicles, in addition to the provincial policies to support this growth.
+Furthermore, the transition to renewable energy sources and clean generation technologies to reach Canada’s net-zero emissions target by 2050 has resulted in increased demand.
+Provinces also regulate energy pricing and have full authority over local electrical system regulations, policies, and enforcement.
+All jurisdictions aim to reduce coal-based generation and replace it with gas and renewable energy.
 International trade and Canadian currency trends are two additional drivers.

 Leading Sub-Sectors

-The following power generation and renewable energy sub-sectors recorded significant increases from January through March 2021, with multiple opportunities for U.S. exporters.
+The following power generation and renewable energy sub-sectors recorded significant increases and represent multiple opportunities for U.S. exporters.

-• Pumps for Liquids, Liquid Elevators (US$2.5 billion)
+• Pumps for Liquids, Liquid Elevators (US$2.9 billion)

-• Switchgear Protecting Electrical Circuits (all voltages) (US$2.1 billion)
+• Switchgear Protecting Electrical Circuits (all voltages) (US$2.7 billion)

-• Steam, Vapor Generating or Water Boilers (excl. central heating boilers) (US$93 million)
+• Steam, Vapor Generating or Water Boilers (excl. central heating boilers) (US$111 million)

-• Electric Generating Sets, Rotary Converters and Parts (US$1 billion)
+• Electric Generating Sets, Rotary Converters and Parts (US$1.7 billion)

-• Electrical Transformers, Static Converters and Inductors (US$2.1 billion)
+• Electrical Transformers, Static Converters and Inductors (US$2.6 billion)

 • Systems and Components for Refurbishment of 8 nuclear reactors